mighty-gerbils/gerbil/doc/guide.md

 #### Iteration Syntax

 The basic iteration macro is the imperative `for` comprehension.
-The syntax binds variables to iterators in parallel, and invokes the body as long as none of the iterators have signalled end of iteration.
+The syntax matches patterns to iterators in parallel, and invokes the body as long as none of the iterators have signalled end of iteration.